Supply Chain Transparency and

 Whirlpool established its Supplier Code of Conduct in 2006, reflecting our fundamental expectations.
 The principals in the Code state Whirlpool’s expectation for its Suppliers on identified business practices.

 In selecting suppliers, Whirlpool seeks to do business with reputable business partners who are committed to ethical standards and business practices compatible with those of Whirlpool.
 This Code applies to all suppliers of Whirlpool including all of the Whirlpool Suppliers’ facilities.
-Whirlpool strongly encourages suppliers to exceed the requirements of this Code and promote best practices and continuous improvement throughout their operations and those of their suppliers, service providers, and extended networks.
+Whirlpool strongly encourages suppliers to exceed the requirements of this Code and promote best practices and continuous improvement throughout their operations.

 Whirlpool expects its Suppliers to act responsibly in all respects and to ensure that no abusive, exploitative or illegal conditions exist in their supply chains.
 Whirlpool requires that Suppliers comply with all applicable laws and regulations, as well as the principles set out in the Code.
-If there is a conflict between applicable laws and the Code, or there is no local legal requirement, the stricter standard shall apply provided the standard does not violate local law.
-A Supplier must contact Whirlpool to discuss any inconsistency between a Code requirement and applicable local law.
+One tenet of this Supplier Code of Conduct is that Whirlpool Suppliers must not use any type of involuntary or forced labor; this prohibits, among other things, slave labor or business practices which in any way rely on, or encourage, human trafficking.
+Where there is no local legal requirement, or if a local legal requirement is not as strict as the requirement included in this Code, Whirlpool Suppliers are required to follow the requirement in this Code.

 Whirlpool’s Suppliers are vital business partners, and together, these principles provide us with an opportunity to better the lives of the people we touch.

 Introduction to Conflict Minerals